-Development construction has progressed over Lot 2 both east and west of Warnbro Sound Avenue and has also commenced on Lot 3 Dampier Drive (Figure 3).
+Development construction has progressed over Lot 2 both east and west of Warnbro Sound Avenue and progressed on Lot 3 Dampier Drive (Figure 3).
 The following tasks have been undertaken to date:

-- Lot 3 (2 stages of earthworks complete to December 2017); - 16 stages of development have been completed to December 2017; - The Foreshore Reserve adjacent to Lot 2 has been surveyed and demarcated with flagging tape; - The Southern Brown Bandicoots are being managed on the site and within the foreshore reserve; - The wetlands within the foreshore reserve have been monitored annually; - Rehabilitation works have commenced in the southern portion of the foreshore reserve adjacent to the existing Golden Bay; and - The landscape protection area on Lot 3 has been fenced off on the eastern perimeter.
+- The Foreshore Reserve adjacent to Lot 2 has been surveyed and demarcated with flagging tape; - Phase 1 works have commenced in the Foreshore Reserve in accordance with the FMP; - The Southern Brown Bandicoots are being managed on the site and within the foreshore reserve; - The wetlands within the foreshore reserve have been monitored annually; - Rehabilitation works have commenced in the southern portion of the foreshore reserve adjacent to the existing Golden Bay; - The landscape protection area on Lot 3 has been fenced off on the eastern perimeter; and - Stage 5 earthworks have commenced on Lot 3.